-Head over to TripAdvisor and the Bogota Graffiti Tour is listed as the number two tourist attraction in the Colombian capital city.
+The Bogota Graffiti Tour is listed as the number two tourist attraction in the Colombian capital city on TripAdvisor.

 I’m not usually one for TripAdvisor rated activities.
 I don’t like being around big groups of tourists, and I pride myself on being able to seek out the ‘off the beaten track’ highlights.
 If you’re the same, make an exception for this tour, alongside a trip to Medellin’s famous graffiti area.

 The tour is free, but be prepared to hand over a donation of around 20000 pesos at the end (around £5).
 You won’t begrudge the donation, it’s worth every penny.
 Our guide ‘J’ was full of little tit bits of information; the history of the city and country, to little anecdotes about each of the artists.
 Guides are passionate about the political standing point of the graffiti in the city.
 We heard from another traveller that her group had been led by a female guide, who displayed an interest in the importance of female graffiti artist presence in the country.
 For me, this is a sell.
 A tour that’s personal to each guide makes for a much more passionate experience.